 The Langis Project represents unique opportunity to a silver district that has not seen much modern exploration techniques applied.
 New discovery potential is high and a strong possibility exists to generate mineral resources from extensions to historical workings and new exploration.

-The Langis Mine has produced historically over 10.4M oz Ag with a recovered grade of ~25 oz/t Ag from shallow depths. (see production history)
+The Langis Mine has produced historically over 10.4M oz Ag with a recovered grade of ~25 oz/t Ag from shallow depths and 358,340 lbs of Cobalt. (see production history)

-The Langis project does not currently contain any mineral resources or mineral reserves.
+The Langis and the Hudson Bay Projects do not currently contain any mineral resources or mineral reserves.